Benkryian/csv2activities/README.md

 * StartTime ( starting time for the activity in B1 format, like 1030 )
 * EndTime (ending time for the activity in B1 format, like 1730)

+Only in updateAct.csv there is one more field
+* ContactCode (int, primary key for OCLG table)

+ContactCode must always be at the end of the file.
+If you add field you must add it before ContactCode.